olopcodes/blackjack/README.md

 ## Technology used

----

 - HTML
 - CSS
 - JS

 ## Features

----

 - Use of localstorage
 - Fetching data from an api

 ## Credits

----

-This project began as part of the Scrimba Frontend Career Path
+This project began as part of the Scrimba Frontend Career Path. [https://scrimba.com/]